erik-adelbert/aoc/2023/README.md

 ## Day 16

+~~It shares a lot with last year [day 12](https://github.com/erik-adelbert/aoc/tree/main/2022/12) and I'm expecting a runtime in the low ms for my solution.~~

 Is not ready yet.
 It's `Dijkstra` as expected from day 12.

 ## Day 17

-Is not ready yet.
-It shares a lot with last year [day 12](https://github.com/erik-adelbert/aoc/tree/main/2022/12) and I'm expecting a runtime in the low ms for my solution.
+It's not easy to see that each cell can be crossed vertically or horizontally, leading to different losses.
+I'm still convinced there's a speedier way to solve this challenge but for now, the current solution is working ok.
+It is a classical dijkstra and states are maintained for horizontal and vertical crossings.

 ## Day 18